gong0218/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-##Variables
+## "tidydata.txt" shows the average of each variable for each activity and each subject.

-describes the variables, the data, and any transformations or work that you performed to clean up the data
+## Variables

  "label"    : 6 activities label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
  "subject"  : subject who performed the activity for each window sample.
 Its range is from 1 to 30.

  and following variables:
- * Extracts only the measurements on the mean and standard deviation for eachfrom all features.
+ (Extracts only the measurements on the mean and standard deviation for eachfrom all features.)

  "tBodyAcc-mean()-X"
  "tBodyAcc-mean()-Y"           "tBodyAcc-mean()-Z"           "tBodyAcc-std()-X"